Logos Productions: ensembles projects concerts worldwide logos public domain

 A quick composers guide to the Logos Robot orchestra

-automated acoustical organs
+automated acoustical pipe and reed organs

 <Qt>